Itinerary

 Long hours of summer daylight allow for extensive exploration.
 Witness the effect of geological forces on naked bedrock, and walk atop patches of tundra.
 Amid fields of Arctic cotton grass, look for Arctic fox and birdlife including ptarmigan, northern wheatear, and possibly gyrfalcon.
 Each evening, we retreat to Base Camp for creative meals prepared by our accomplished chef.
 After dinner, gather for interpretive presentations by our naturalist Expedition Leaders, who share their extensive knowledge of Greenland's geology, glaciology, ecology and human history, as well as their tips for how to best photograph this wild landscape and its inhabitants.
 And, though the sun gleams late into the evening just below the Arctic Circle, a good night's sleep is in order to refuel for the next day's adventures.
 Wrapped in profound silence in our isolated cabins, we're sure to get it.
 On our late-season departures, we may even have a chance to photograph the northern lights, if the aurora is active in the darkening night sky.

-Day 8: Base Camp Greenland / Kulusuk
+Day 8: Base Camp Greenland / Helicopter or Boat to Kulusuk

 Today we make our way back to Kulusuk by helicopter or boat, depending on weather conditions and availability.
 Survey jagged peaks and huge U-shaped valleys gouged by glaciers as you practice your aerial photography skills, or take parting photos of icebergs and whales as we cruise the frigid water.
 On arrival in Kulusuk, we check in to our hotel surrounded by more of East Greenland's imposing mountains—it's a well-known gathering point for adventurers and scientists heading out to the ice sheet.
-If time permits, we'll take an exploratory coastal walk with sweeping views of icebergs and mountains before a private performance of traditional Greenlandic drumming and dancing—an opportunity for cultural photography and even videography.
+If time permits, we'll take an exploratory coastal walk with sweeping views of icebergs and mountains before dinner.

-Returning to Kulusuk, we'll celebrate an extraordinary adventure of discovery and camaraderie over a farewell lunch at the hotel.
-Following an afternoon spent exploring the town, we'll gather for an early dinner and then meet our plane for our flight to back to Iceland's Keflavik International Airport with a late evening arrival.
-We spend the night at an airport hotel nearby to facilitate easy departure connections for tomorrow.
+Returning to Kulusuk, it's time to celebrate our extraordinary adventure over a farewell lunch at the hotel.
+In the afternoon we'll explore the town and witness a private performance of traditional Greenlandic drumming and dancing—an opportunity for cultural photography and even videography.
+We'll then fly back to Iceland's Keflavik International Airport, arriving late this evening.
+We spend the night at an airport hotel nearby to facilitate easy connections for tomorrow's onward departures.

 Day 10: Keflavik / Depart